Chehmet/Triple_mnist/README.md

 # Triple MNIST

-## About
-We are working with the triple MNIST and the task is to build a CNN that can recognize the digits in an image.

-The solution we came up with, is to build a standard CNN architecture, but we use a genetic algorithm to optimize the number of filters as well as the size of the filters.
+We are working with the triple MNIST to distinguish three-digit numbers from MNIST dataset pictures.
+The provided paper discusses the optimization of Convolutional Neural Networks (CNN) using a Genetic Algorithm (GA).
+We explore the adaptation of GA for automated hyperparameter tuning and architectural configuration of CNNs.
+The method allows for dynamic adjustments of parameters such as filter sizes, number of filters, and batch sizes, and shows promising results in optimizing network performance on image classification tasks.